stsaz/alphahttpd/README.md

 Current features and limitations:

-* Runs on Linux and FreeBSD (uses epoll and kqueue)
+* Runs on Linux, FreeBSD, Windows (uses epoll, kqueue, IOCP)
 * Multi-threaded, uses all CPUs by default
 * Completely asynchronous file I/O (offload syscalls to other threads)
 * Can work in active polling mode, improving overall performance